Conditional Contrastive Learning for Improving Fairness in Self-Supervised Learning: Theoretical Analysis

 \section{Theoretical Analysis}

-This section provides the theoretical analysis of Proposition 2.3 and Proposition 2.4 in the main text.
+This section provides the theoretical analysis of Equations (4) and (5) in the main text.
 The full set of assumptions of all theoretical results and complete proofs of all theoretical results are presented below.